 The Old Church

-The Old Church was built in 1695 by Prince Mihai Cantacuzino after his trip to the holy grounds of Nazareth and Jerusalem.
-Being profoundly impressed by Saint Catherine Monastery, he decided to raise a place of worship for Virgin Mary in the Romanian mountains, naming it after Mount Sinai, the symbolic place where Moses received the Ten Commandments.
-The monastery was initially meant to be the home of twelve monks, following the example of the Twelve Apostles, but their number grew over time.
+The monastery and the Old Church were built in 1695 by Prince Mihai Cantacuzino after his trip to the holy grounds of Nazareth and Jerusalem.
+Profoundly impressed by the image of Saint Catherine Monastery, he decided to dedicate a place of worship to Virgin Mary back home.
+Located in the dense forests of the Carpathians, the small monastery was named Sinaia, in the memory of Mount Sinai where Moses allegedly received the Ten Commandments.

-In Sinaia you should definitely visit Peles and Pelisor Castles, but also the train museum where you can see small replicas of many trains in miniature cities full of details.
+Visit Peles and Pelisor Castles, but also the Train Museum where you can see small replicas of many trains in miniature cities.